nwcourses/nwcourses.github.io/COM421/week3.md

 ## Implementing a linked list using classes

-We've now implemented a simple stack.
-We'll now move on to implementing the other data structure we looked at last week - the linked list - in code.
+Last time we implemented a simple stack.
+We'll now move on to implementing the other data structure we looked at in the first week - the linked list - in code.
 As you may remember, linked lists are a bit more complex than stacks so require a bit more effort to implement.
-In particular, we will now need *two* classes, not one:
+In particular, we will now need *two* classes, not one.

 - a `Node` class to represent an individual node.
-Remember that a node contains the actual data, plus links to the previous and next node.
+Each item of data is contained within a *node*, along with the links to the previous and next item.

 - a `LinkedList` class to represent the linked list as a whole.
 Remember that this needs to contain references to the first and last nodes in the linked